hemantaph/ler/docs/_build/html/_sources/autoapi/ler/index.rst.txt

       :Parameters:

           **kwargs_dict** : 'dict'
-              keyword arguments for the SNR function
+              keyword arguments for the initialization of the `gwsnr` package. kwargs_dict.keys()
-              kwargs_dict.keys()

               ``nsamples_mtot`` : `int`